-As a companion game I also recommend Shape Type which uses bézier handles to manipulate letter forms.
+Shape Type is a companion game also from Method of Action, the creators of the Bézier Game.
+Shape Type uses bézier handles to manipulate letterforms.
 You’ll still be learning about the pen tool, but in this case from the viewpoint of typography.

 Give these two games a try and see what you think.
 They’re both useful for the absolute novice but they’re also fun for the pen tool expert to test his/her skills.

 Most of us can recognize when typography isn’t kerned very well.
 But how many of us can fix those kerning issues?

 In this game your objective is to move letters into proper kerning.
 It’s your task to figure out which letter(s) instigate the problem, and how much rearrangement is required for perfect kerning.
 This can be frustrating over time but it’s a great game for typography lovers and design perfectionists.

 4. The Font Game